-Tiumpan Head, on the East coast of the Isle of Lewis is a prominent headland just north of the Port of Stornoway, sticking Eastwards into the waters between the Island and the Scottish Mainland.
+Tiumpan Head lies on the East coast of the Isle of Lewis and is a prominent headland just North of the Port of Stornoway, protruding into The Minch, the waters between the Island and the Scottish Mainland.
+Stoer Head is almost exactly East from here.